 The writer went on to say, in the spirit of the times, that if a boy hangs a May basket on a girl’s door and the girl catches him, ‘it’s a great disgrace.’
 If a girl is the hanger, ‘it disgraces the boy again not to catch her.'”

+Wondering what do you put in a May day Basket?
 Fill your May Day baskets with flowers (real or handmade) and also small candy or treats.
-Then, set it on hang it from the handle of their door or set it on their porch.
+Then, hang it from the handle of their door or set it on their porch.
 May day baskets ideas are limited only by your imagination!
+You can also include a short history of May Day in case they’ve never heard of it.

 How do you make a May Day basket?